DiscoveryThe A20X™ Story

-A20X™ cast parts are now in production for high strength, high temperature applications in aerospace, including structural parts and engine components.
+A20X™ cast parts are now in production for high strength, high temperature applications in aerospace, such as structural parts and engine components.
 The unique characteristics of A20X™ open up new possibilities for cast parts, often allowing significant cost and weight reductions to be achieved.

 A20X™ PowderThe A20X™ Story

 A20X™ has since been produced as a powder since 2015 for use in metal additive manufacturing.
 The Aluminum Association recognised alloy powder was first qualified in laser powder bed fusion (LPBF) applications, and is now endorsed by all notable AM machine vendors.
 A20X™ is offered by several world renowed AM service providers.
 LPBF system users are not required to apply any special process meassures, like pre-heating build platforms, to produce crack-free, fully dense as-built components.
 A20X™ powder has produced AM parts with tensile strengths exceeding 500MPa, and well above 10% elongation.

 However, there is potential to unlock further uses of the alloy powder, and application with directed energy deposition (DED) technologies is also the focus of on-going developments.

 Further development work is ongoing, like with sheet, extrusions and wire forms.

 A20X™ is a proven to be suitable for welding so it can be used without fillers or other alloys to carry out welded joints and repairs on cast parts.
 The potential to exploit this capability in AM, such as with the Wire Arc Additive Manufacturing technique, or laser based wire AM technologies, is the driving force behind new product development.